 This time, West Flagler reportedly filed the request for a stay to allegedly prevent Seminole from relaunching their Hard Rock Bet app.
 As reported, West Flagler stated that such an action would bring the Tribe an enormous competitive advantage: “Absent a stay, the Compact will give rise to hundreds of thousands, if not millions, of sports betting transactions that violate both state and federal law before this Court has the opportunity to address the merits.”

-claims that the temporary stay would be in public interest: ”The Circuit Opinion enables a dramatic change in public policy on legalized gaming that, once started, may be difficult to stop.
+claims that the temporary stay would be in the public interest: ”The Circuit Opinion enables a dramatic change in public policy on legalized gaming that, once started, may be difficult to stop.
 It is in the public interest to preserve the status quo with respect to online gaming until such time as this Court has a chance to review Applicants’ petition for a writ of certiorari.”

 Supreme Court to Review The Case: